 How long will we keep your information?

-We have a legal requirement to safely retain clinical records for 8 years or until 25 years of age (whichever is longer) from the date of last attendance or discharge.
+We have a legal requirement to safely retain clinical records (paper and electronic) for 8 years or until 25 years of age (whichever is longer) from the date of last attendance or discharge.

-The new GDPR requires data controllers not to keep information (electronic or paper) for longer than is necessary or relevant.
+The new GDPR requires data controllers not to keep information for longer than is necessary or relevant.
 We consider that retaining records for longer than the legal minimum requirement allows retrospective reference to clinical presentations and previous management and that this enhances patient care for returning patients.

 Any data relating to your care will be kept securely on our server.
-We shall keep all data (for reasons as above) from 1st September 2004 when we started to utilise our electronic practice management system.
+We shall keep all data relating to clinical management (for reasons as above) from 1st September 2004 when we started to utilise our electronic practice management system.

-If you would like to know what details and records (paper and electronic) we hold for you please contact Clare Todd our DPO who will be happy to assist.
+If you would like to know what details and records (paper and electronic) we hold for you please contact Nicola Betts via firstname.lastname@example.org.
+She will be happy to assist with all enquiries.
 You have a right to access the information we keep and you can also ask us to amend or destroy/delete any information we are not legally required to keep.

 Further guidance and complaints

-If you have any questions about your personal information we hold please contact our Data Protection Officer (DPO) Clare Todd at The Physiotherapy Practice Ltd, 78 North Station Road, Colchester, CO1 1SE.
-Telephone: 01206 571892 or Email: email@example.com
+If you have any questions about your personal information we hold please discuss this with your physiotherapist or alternatively contact Nicola Betts of The Physiotherapy Practice at Shrubland House, 47 Colchester Road, West Bergholt CO6 3JQ .
+Telephone: 07774 930261 or Email: email@example.com